twh9811/QuackersWebstore/docs/DesignDoc.md

 ### Information Expert

-The responsibility should be assigned to the object that has the information that allows the task to be completed.
+Information Expert is a design principle where responsibility is assigned to an object that has the information needed to complete a task.

 Applications:<br>
-The Model Tier UML diagram above adhere to the information expert principle.
-For example, in the shopping cart class, the shopping cart is given the responsibility of checking out and removing the item.
-This adheres to the principle because since the object holds the item, we can assign the responsibilities of adding the item, removing the item, and editing the number of the item to the Shopping cart class.
+The Model Tier UML diagram above adheres to the information expert principle.
+For example, in the shopping cart class, the shopping cart is given the responsibility of checking out and removing items from the cart.
+Because the shopping cart object holds the item array, we can assign it the responsibility of adding items, removing items, and editing the quantity of each item in the cart.
 This keeps the class UML diagram simple and easy to understand without creating complications.
-For example, if a user wants to remove an item from their cart, the Shopping cart class can check whether the item exists in the cart by searching through its list of item objects.
+For example, if a user wants to remove an item from their cart, the Shopping cart class can check whether the item exists in the cart by searching through its list of items.
 If the item is found, the Shopping cart class can remove it from the cart, as it holds the necessary information about the item.